FinalBuild-Studio/binance-premium-bot/README.md

 :warning: **This bot is for test only!** :warning:

-It helps you create double-side contract order to generate funding fee with without loss.
+It helps you create double-side contract order to generate funding fee without loss.
 It's possible to make incredible APR(>500%) on crypto market.

 ## How to build